epfl-ada/ada-2023-project-onsecalme123/README.md

 #### Step 3: Associating movies to historical events and movements using dictionaries

 To investigate the influence of historical events and movements in movies, we linked them to films through keyword searches in plot summaries, utilizing event-specific dictionaries we created.
-Despite our objective approach, we conducted tests to assess potential bias in our dictionaries, including the use of a ```correlation matrix``` and the creation of a test set for evaluating other ```performance metrics```.
+In order to determine the ideal minimum threshold of words matched between the plot summaries and the dictionnaries for a movie to be associated to an event, we created a set of movies with known associated events.
+This set was split into a training and a test set.
+The ideal dictionary-specific threshold was determined using cross-validation on the training set and the performance of the dictionaries was assessed using the test set.
+The events ```Cold Wa```,```Women Emancipation```, ```Sexuality Emancipatio``` and ```Destigmatizing Mental Healt``` were removed due to their low performance.

 #### Step 4: Diving into the Analysis of Events

 In this section, we tried to answer the different research questions.

-##### Number of Movies per Event Over the Years
+##### Number of Movies Analysis

 We plotted the annual movie count for each event, providing insights into event popularity and serving as an additional test for our dictionary-based event classification.
 We also performed an ```ANOVA test``` to detect significant differences in mean percentages across years per event.

-##### Number of Countries producing Movies about given Events

-To assess the impact of a particular event, specifically the number of countries producing movies about it, we analyzed variations and magnitudes between events by calculating the ```coefficient of variation``` and ```standard deviation```.
+To quantitatively evaluate the difference between events, we calculated the percentage of movie releases per year per event.

+##### Internationality Analysis

+We split the world into its different continents and constructed a world map.
+In this map, we mark the top three events for each continent to provide a broad overview.
+To quantitatively evaluate the difference between events, we compare the macroaverage ofndistributions of events from the different regions.

+##### Fame Analysis

+To analyse the fame of an event we grouped the parameters ```vote-count```and ```popularity``` together due to their high correlation demonstrated in a correlation analysis.
+To quantify the difference between events we took the averages of these parameters for each event.
+These two subparameters will be weighed in the final analysis to count as one full parameter.

-##### Box Office Revenue, Rating, Rating Counts and Popularity
+##### Box Office Revenue Analysis

-To measure audience attendance and the impact of movies based on the events they represent, we decided to use ```95% confidence``` interval plots.
-This allows us to compare average rating scores, counts, popularity, and box office performance for movies associated with various events.
+For each event the average box office revenue generated per movie was calculated.
+This was done after having corrected the dataset for inflation.

+##### Vote Average Analysis

+For each event the vote average for movies was calculated to be able to quantitatively compare the different events.

+##### Genre Analysis

+For each event we plotted its distribution of genres.
+To be able to quantify this, the gini coefficients for the distributions were calculated and compared between the individual events.

-##### Review Sentiment Analysis
+##### Sentiment Analysis

 We conducted sentiment analysis using imported word lists for [positive](https://ptrckprry.com/course/ssd/data/positive-words.txt) and [negative](https://ptrckprry.com/course/ssd/data/negative-words.txt) emotions.
 We had two options for analyzing reviews: utilizing the complete review (```Review Detail```) or the filtered keywords from reviews (```Review Summary```), and we chose the latter due to its higher variance in positive and negative emotion ratios, assessed through a ```PCA```.

-### Steps for the Future 💫

-Now that we have identified methods for analyzing event impact, we will be able to proceed with the analysis.

-- To find the most impactful event of the last century we will have to decide how to weigh the importance of the different features (box office revenue, rating, etc.) for the final decision.

-- We want to perform further statistical analysis to assess significance of our results.

-- We'll optimize dictionaries for event specificity, addressing performance issues through potential testing in milestone 3.
-Optimization may involve identifying overly sensitive event-dictionaries, examining statistical metrics while excluding one at a time.
-We'll also reassess threshold values, considering specific thresholds for each dictionary.

-- It could be interesting to perform clustering on our dataset using our impact indicators as prediction features.
-This could then be compared to the dictionary-based event-matching method.
+A linear regression analysis of the sentiment scores over time was performed.
+Finally, the positive versus negative sentiment scores were plotted, their distance from the origin providing a quantitative information of extremity of emotions to be able to compare between events.

 ### Proposed Timeline ⏳